 Learn more, take a step, or read summary statements below.

 PARTNERSHIP: This is about our commitment to God’s Church.
-Now that you are part of God’s family, you are committed to playing your part to support, encourage, and participate in all He is doing through His people.
-To be a partner is to say to the church, "I am ALL IN."
+As you grow as part of God’s family, you may grow in your desire and ability to play a bigger part in supporting, encouraging, and participating in all He is doing through the church.
+To be a partner is to say to the church, "I am all in."
 But all good partnerships go both ways.
 And so the church, in return, makes a commitment to support, encourage, and equip you to be all God wants you to be.

-TRIBES: Area Church Tribes, or Tribes for short, are smaller communities of 10-20 people who gather in homes throughout Kershaw County.
+TRIBES: Tribes are smaller communities of 10-20 people who gather in homes throughout Kershaw County.
 Tribes are multigenerational (not limited to one season of life), and gather by geography (by neighborhood or area).
 They function as the Church, yet are still part of the church (not separate).
 Our desire is for Tribes to be smaller families of faith who live out the practices of the early church of Acts: devoted to the teaching of the Bible, to one another, to meals together, and to prayer.